-In The John Fisher School Sixth Form we believe that an effective partnership between school, home and the student is key for the students to flourish.
-To this end we run a variety of parent/carer sessions, events and regularly report home during the year to enable parents/carers to best support the students through the Sixth Form.
+In The John Fisher School Sixth Form we believe that an effective partnership between school, home and the student is key for students to flourish.
+We run a variety of parent/carer sessions, events and regularly report home during the year to enable parents/carers to best support the students through the Sixth Form.